kambojgurpreet/AIQuizSolver/BE/README.md

 All API endpoints (except /docs and /redoc) require a valid API key in the `X-API-Key` header.

 - The API key is configured in `config.py` or via the `QUIZ_API_KEY` environment variable.
-- Default key: `changeme-please-set-a-strong-key` (change this for production!)
 - To change the API key, either:
   1. Edit the `api_key` value in `BE/config.py` (recommended for local/dev)
   2. Set the `QUIZ_API_KEY` environment variable before starting the server (recommended for production/cloud):